Professor-G/StreamingInstability_YJ14/docs/source/Mass Excess Analysis.rst

 .. math::
     \rm unit \ \rm mass = \rm column \ \rm density / \sqrt{2\pi} / (\rm code \ \rm rho * (\rm code \ \rm cs / \rm code \ \rm omega))

-Where unit_sigma will be used to convert the dust surface density to cgs units, when integrating the RT solution and when calculating the optical dpeth.
+Where unit_sigma will be used to convert the dust surface density to cgs units, when integrating the RT solution and when calculating the optical depth.

 2) Optical Depth